YGGverse/gemini-php/README.md

 ## DokuWiki

-Toolkit provides DokuWiki integration API for Gemini.
+Toolkit provides DokuWiki API for Gemini.

-Allows to simple deploy new apps or make existing website mirror.
+Allows to simple deploy new apps or make existing website mirror

 ### Examples